389ds/389ds.github.io/docs/389ds/howto/howto-monitor-replication.md

 The * password will request the caller to type it manually.

-The password file should have one line with a clear text password and it should be accesible by the `dsconf` caller.
+The password file should have one line with a clear-text password and it should be accessible by the `dsconf` caller.

 The aliases are used in the report and they name the specified instances.

 ### Report Example